Chapter 18.22

 E. Repair and Maintenance.
 Historic signs shall be maintained in good repair.
 The historical sign permit shall be subject to revocation if the sign is altered or falls into disrepair, and such disrepair is not cured.

 F. Historical Significance.
-Application for review of significance shall be processed as a Planning Commission use permit, with associated fees.
+Application for review of significance shall be processed as a Planning and Transportation Commission use permit, with associated fees.

 G. Grandfathering.
 Approval of an historical sign permit authorizes the sign to remain, subject to continued maintenance.
 Continued maintenance or restoration may also be added as a condition of approval for this permit.